 Jump to navigation

-Non-Emergent Medical Transportation (NEMT) is transportation to and from Medicaid covered non-emergency medical appointments or services, and is only available when a client has no other means of transportation.
+Non-Emergent Medical Transportation (NEMT) is transportation for to and from covered non-emergency medical appointments or services, and is only available when a Health First Colorado (Colorado's Medicaid Program) member has no other means of transportation.
 NEMT services are coordinated by a State Designated Entity (SDE).
 There are three types of SDEs throughout Colorado:

-Note: Child Health Plan Plus (CHP+) is not a Medicaid program and, therefore, is not eligibility for NEMT services.
+Note: Child Health Plan Plus (CHP+) is not a Health First Colorado program and, therefore, is not eligibility for NEMT services.

 Types of transportation available vary by location and may include:

 Meals and lodging may be covered under NEMT.
 Transportation, meals and lodging for an escort to accompany an at-risk adult or child may also be covered.

 Transportation anywhere other than a covered Health First Colorado medical appointment or service with an authorized Health First Colorado provider.

 If you are enrolled in a Home and Community Based Services (HCBS) Waiver program, some non-medical transportation may be covered.
 For additional information contact your local Single Entry Point Agency.

 The information you are required to provide varies by location but will typically include: